-The preparation of financial statements in conformity with U.S. GAAP requires us to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the reporting periods.
-Significant estimates and assumptions made in the accompanying consolidated financial statements include, but are not limited to, the fair value of our financing liabilities, the fair value of stock options, the accrual for research and development expense and the recoverability of our net deferred tax assets and the related valuation allowance.
+The preparation of consolidated financial statements in conformity with U.S. GAAP requires us to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the reporting periods.
+Significant estimates and assumptions made in the accompanying consolidated financial statements include, but are not limited to, the fair value of our financing liabilities, the fair value of equity-based awards and the accrual for research and development expense.
 We evaluate our estimates and assumptions on an ongoing basis using historical experience and other factors and adjust those estimates and assumptions when facts and circumstances change.
 Actual results could differ materially from those estimates.